 Otherwise, nerve ends should be tagged together with sutures to prevent retraction and facilitate later repair.

-If the fracture is closed, nerve injury is neuropraxia most of the times.
+If the fracture is closed, nerve injury is neuropraxia most of the time.
 If the fracture is being treated with closed reduction and plaster cast then nothing more needs to be done.
 This kind of injury generally recovers on its own.

 However, if there is an injury occurs while reduction or manipulation, exploration is indicated.